bruceravel/synchrotron_pop_up_book/team.md

 The construction team
 =====================

-The following students of Sarah Lawrence College were on the build team for theconstruction of the first edition of the book.
+The following students from Sarah Lawrence College were on the build team for the construction of the first edition of the book.
 With their help we assembled almost 330 copies of the book.
 What a great team!

 Here's Scott demonstrating a prototype of the book to the group on the first day of construction.